benoit-dubreuil/fiber-config-generator/doc/research.md

 generation to and single out one according to predefined selection criteria (1), and develop an application program that utilizes the selected software library (2).
-The [first part](https://github.com/linum-uqam/inf6200-h2022-benoit-dubreuil/) was achieved in the course "initiation to research" that preceeded this internship, back in the winter 2022 academic term.
+The [first part](https://github.com/linum-uqam/inf6200-h2022-benoit-dubreuil/) was achieved in the course "initiation to research" that preceded this internship, back in the winter 2022 academic term.
 The [second part](/README.md) is the objective of this internship, which takes place in the summer 2022 academic term.